riceissa/issarice.com/wiki/feed.md

 I have an [RSS feed](http://issarice.com/feed.xml) for this website where you can get updates (this is probably the best way to get updates, since it includes only the more important changes).

-However, since the site's source code is hosted on GitHub, one can also use [GitHub's RSS for the master branch](https://github.com/riceissa/riceissa.com/commits/master.atom), which includes all updates to pages---even very incremental ones.
+However, since the site's source code is hosted on GitHub, one can also use [GitHub's atom feed for the master branch](https://github.com/riceissa/riceissa.com/commits/master.atom), which includes all updates to pages---even very incremental ones.

 When I feel a page is "good enough", I will probably place a link to it on the front page, along with a possible status update on Facebook.